Fish

 - Soupe

-au pistou - a thick vegetable soup flavoured with basil and herbs
+au pistou - a thick vegetable soup flavoured with basil

 - Bouillabaisse